 Homebound patrons can designate another person to pick up their holds.
 Please call for more information and to schedule such a pickup.

 Beginning Monday, June 15th, our outdoor book drop is available 24/7 for you to return borrowed items any time that’s convenient for you.
-All returned materials will be quarantined for 72 hours before being processed and circulated.
+All returned materials will be quarantined for 5-days before being processed and circulated.
 (Items currently in our building haven’t been touched in several weeks.)
 Your items will not be taken off your account until after their 72-hour quarantine period (this will not create penalties or any overdue fines for your account in any way).

 Returns will only be accepted via the outdoor drop box.
 Please do not try to hand anything to staff.
 If you have any questions or something to tell us, please just go ahead and drop your items in the box with a note and or give us a call.